openstack-archive/fuel-docs/userdocs/fuel-install-guide/sysreq/sysreq_ironic_prereq.rst

 * Prepare the nodes on which you plan to deploy ``ironic`` by configuring the
   following:

-  * A separate network interface for the *baremetal* network.
+  * Prepare the *baremetal* network.

-    You must assign a separate network interface or a VLAN for the *baremetal* network on the controller node.
+    In fuel, the *baremetal* network consists of a virtual subnet range and a solid subnet range.
+The virtual subnet range is a part of the OpenStack Network service and will be mapped to the Fuel private network.
+Baremetal servers get their IP addresses from this virtual subnet range in the same manner as virtual instances.
+The solid subnet range is similar to the Fuel management network and is used for communication between Ironic services (ironic-api, ironic-conductor, ...) and agent that run on baremetal servers.
+    Therefore, configure the *baremetal* network with care and ensure that the baremetal servers PXE boot interface are plugged into this network.
 If you need to configure this network interface only on some nodes, such as nodes with ``ironic`` and ``controller`` roles, use network templates.

   * Access to the IPMI network